shravyasrivas/Experiment-4/README.md

 Step 2: Create three sets representing elective subjects chosen by three students.

-Step 3: Use the set intersection operation to find common subjects chosen by all students.
+Step 3: Use the set intersection operation to find common subjects chosen by all students.(&)

 Step 4: Display the common elective subjects.